2ndQuadrant/pglogical/README.md

 Also any DDL limitations apply so extra care need to be taken when using `replicate_ddl_command()`.

-The Postgre-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.
+Postgres-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.

-## Credits and Licence
+## Credits and License

 pglogical has been designed, developed and tested by the 2ndQuadrant team
 * Petr Jelinek